 I mean, who would want to be robbed of the joy that comes with accomplishment?
 You can call it what you will, I know it’s the potent combination of depression and post-traumatic stress disorder, robbing me of my joy.

 But what’s worse, is that this round of illness feels different for me and asking me to produce an answer will yield an “I don’t know”.
-What I do know is that I am short-tempered and nasty, level ten nasty.
-If that weren’t enough, I am constantly exhausted and sleeping…. allot.
+What I do know is that I am short-tempered and nasty, level-ten nasty.
+And as if that weren’t enough, I am constantly exhausted and sleeping…. a lot.

-Personally, what’s most problematic for me is the unintentional burnt that my family must bear because of it; I wish I could do better, someday I shall.
+Personally, what’s most problematic for me is the unintentional brunt that my family must bear because of it; I wish I could do better.
+Someday I shall.

 There is something that keeps me going.

 When I stop to reflect on this experience, even now, as I fight my way through it, I find myself embracing what I am able to accomplish.
 Despite being a recluse, even in my own home, I was still able to promote the book Lemonade Stand Vol. III.
 This, I can be grateful for and use it as a catalyst to move forward, even though PTSD has robbed me of my joy, which I shall overcome.

 If you are struggling, please go here: Crisis Services Canada